hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 ***Importantly, if the original file is deleted or moved, the symbolic link will become broken.*** It is common on many distributions for symbolic links to blink if they becomes broken.

-> Note: The `-s` option is necessacary for creating a symbolic link.
+> **NOTE**: The `-s` option is necessacary for creating a symbolic link.
 Without the `-s` option, a ***hard link*** is created and modifications to the linked file will be carried over to the original.
 Generally, speaking hard links are typically not very common.

 ***